acmutd/docs-leadership/docs/data/participant.md

 # Members

 Information about members populates the **Membership** tab on the Leadership site.

+### Schema

 The following information about members is stored.

 ```ts
 interface participant {